Registration is OPEN!

 Cost/Premium Info: The cost of the program is $80.
 Runners receive a technical shirt for participation.
 Race entry fee for the Parks Half Marathon is not included in the price of registration; runners must register separately.
 A discount code for entry will be given to program participants during the program.
 The program is limited to 200 participants.

 Dates: May 18, 2019 to September 8, 2019

 Target Race: Parks Half Marathon – September 8, 2019

 Head Coach/Director: Larry Feidelseit

 Background: Larry is a Road Runners Club of America (RRCA) certified running coach who has been running for nearly 30 years.
 He has 25 years of experience teaching and coaching athletic activities, including instructing swimming and karate and coaching soccer and running.
 In addition to directing this program, Larry has helped coach MCRRC’s 5K, 10K and Winter Trails programs.
-After pacing Barry Hauptman for the last 30 miles of the Burning River 100 Mile Endurance Run, Larry is firm in his belief that his personal race limit is the 50K.
+He has recently realized that he no longer wants to run ultramarathon distances, and he is thrilled that this epiphany occurred prior to this winter’s swamp fest (AKA Seneca Creek Greenway Trail 50K).
 In his non-running time, he is a Program Manager for a Systems Engineering and Integration company, husband to a non-running wife and father to two millennial daughters.